-Rakesh and Kulkarni (2012) analyzed the Gujarat textile industry working capital evaluation on selected five company for the eleven years and performed ratio analysis, descriptive statistics etc. The study concluded with all the company financial performance with sound effective as well as current and quick ratio, current asset on total asset, sales, turnover etc. are analyzed with the help of hypothesis and used ANOVA.
+Rakesh and Kulkarni (2012) analyzed the Gujarat textile industry working capital evaluating on selected five company for the eleven years and performed ratio analysis, descriptive statistics etc. The Study conducted with all the company financial performance with sound effective as well as current and quick ratio, current assets on total asset, sales, turnover etc. are analyzed with the help of hypothesis and used ANOVA.
 In this research also researcher followed this attributes.
-Zahid and nanik (2011) concludes the overall performance of the textile sector was adversely affected by crisis through analysis of income statement, debt payment ability, management and inventory sales, receivables, productivity, fixed assets, etc.
+Zahid and nanik (2011) concludes the overall performance of the textile sector was adversely affected by crisis through analysis of income statement, debt payment ability, management and inventory sales, receivable, productivity, fixed assets, etc.

-Nusrat and Assocham (2008) analyzed the performance of sector analysis on 28 textile companies from BSE with the attributes of net sales, net profit, interest cost, raw material, power and fuel cost.
+Nusrat and Assocham(2008) analyzed the performance of sector analysis on 28 textile companies from BSE with the attributes of net sales, Net profit, interest cost, raw material, power and fuel cost.
 Virambhai (2010) textile industry productivity and financial efficiency focused on industry's current position and its performance.
-It concluded the company/management should try to increase the production, minimize the cost and operating expenses, exercise proper control on liquidity position, reduction of power, fuel, borrowing funds, overheads, interest burden, etc. Ajay Kumar (2011) discussed on Indian textile industry analysis with inflation, textile production, sales, Income, PAT, Income, etc. and found the export and import performance in the crisis period.
+It concluded the company/management should try to increase the production, minimize the cost and operating expenses, excise proper control on liquidity position, reduction of power, fuel, borrowing funds, overheads, interest burden, etc.